 When travel gets bumpy and pressure is intense, it is imperative that we keep focused on and connected to our source for life.
 We must stay in constant contact and allow Him to refresh us so that we can help others and have faith even when we don’t see or understand what He is doing at the moment.
 It is in this way that we can make it safely to our heavenly destination.

 If you like analogies, try It’s Not the Machine That Makes Us Clean.
 It compares aspects of the Christian life to a dishwasher.
 Or, try Three Reasons We Can’t Stop Trying to Save the Lost.
 It’s an analogy of the Parable of the Starfish.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.